Finding equanimity through presence.

 Please get in touch if you would like to enquire about your particular issue.

-Craniosacral therapy is well known for treatment of newborns as it is so effective at resolving birth trauma and any feeding and digestive issues that may crop up neonatally.
-It is less well known but can be equally efficacious as a palliative end of life care treatment, helping people to have an easier death.
+Craniosacral therapy is well known for treatment of newborns and babies as it is so effective at resolving birth trauma and any feeding and digestive issues that may crop up postnatally.
+It can also provide invaluable support for childbearers during the second and third trimesters of pregnancy.
+Biodynamics can be equally efficacious as a palliative end of life care treatment, helping people to have an easier death.
+Craniosacral therapists can act like doulas supporting transitions at all stages of life.

 What happens during a session?

-• After taking notes about your health history and any issues, symptoms or desires that have brought you to this practice, you will be invited to lie on a massage table fully clothed and I will talk you through a simple body check-in before beginning the hands on work.
+After taking notes about your health history and any issues, symptoms or desires that have brought you to this work, you will be invited to lie on a massage table fully clothed and I will talk you through a simple body check-in before beginning the hands on work.

-• I aspire to cultivate an active dialogue with my clients.
-I ask for the ‘okay’ before making a contact or coming out of a contact.
-I won’t assume it's a 'yes' before beginning a hold, and I won’t be offended if you say 'no' to a contact that I propose for any reason, or change your mind about a hold.
-You’re the boss.
+I aspire to cultivate an active dialogue with my clients.
+I ask for your consent before making a contact or coming out of a contact.
+I won’t assume it's a “yes” before beginning a hold, and I won’t be offended if you say “no” to a contact that I propose for any reason, or change your mind about a hold.

-• You are welcome to share anything that comes up or feels relevant in confidence; the content of sessions is strictly confidential and only shared (anonymously) in the context of sessions with my supervisor, which I am required to have as a professional member of the CSTA.
+You can share anything that comes up or feels relevant with me in confidence; the content of sessions is strictly confidential and only shared (anonymously) in the context of sessions with my supervisor, which I am required to have as a professional member of the CSTA.

 How long will it be until I feel better / normal / like myself (again)?